 Friday Night Lights: Medical Care on the Sidelines

-Team HEAL and Cedars-Sinai’s Orthopaedic Specialists Provide Pro-Level Sports Medicine to High School Teams in Underserved Communities During Championship Games This Weekend
+Team HEAL and Cedars-Sinai’s Orthopaedic Specialists Provide Pro-Level Sports Medicine to High School Teams in Underserved Communities During Championship Games

 For many high school football athletes who play on teams in underserved communities, access to athletic trainers or a licensed physician is a rarity but Cedars-Sinai Kerlan-Jobe Institute Surgeon and Team HEAL (Helping Enrich Athletes' Lives) Founder, Clarence Shields Jr., MD, has been working on a prescription to even that playing field.